Accessible Customer Service Plan

 Facilities - Buildings, Structures, Premises

-Note: There are sometimes CQM meeting held at the upper level of the clinic.
+Please Note: There are occasionally CQM meeting held at the upper level of the clinic.
 Please let us know if you have difficulty with stairs when you RSVP for the meeting and we will be sure to hold the meeting in the main floor meeting room.

 In cases of severely limited disability, our mobile units may be able to make arrangements to serve you at your own home.